mirham/mirham/README.md

 - Media Organizer for macOS (pure Swift)

 #### 🤔 Plans
+- An app to keep shares persistently mounted for macOS (pure Swift)
 - A private online library with supporting INPX-files, with ability to roll out on Linux/NAS (.NET Core + Angular)

 #### 🔥 Stats